777lijiaqi/UniQ-Embedded-Lib/README.md

 ## 😫 Are you suffering from "Vendor Lock-in"?

 Imagine this: You've spent weeks writing drivers for STM32.
-Suddenly, your boss says: "Jiaqi, the chip price just doubled.
+Suddenly, your boss says: "xx, the chip price just doubled.
 Switch to GD32 (or some obscure MCU) by tomorrow!"

 You look at your screen full of `HAL_GPIO_WritePin` and `__HAL_TIM_SET_COUNTER`, and you feel the pain:
 *   **Deep Coupling:** Business logic is tangled with vendor HALs like spaghetti.